Nils Asther: Homosexuality

 Asther was a homosexual in a time when it was a dangerous social stigma, both personally and professionally.
 He grew up in a deeply religious Lutheran home, believing homosexuality was a sin as society viewed homosexuality as a disease.
 In Sweden, it was called "unnatural fornication".
-While sexual same-sex relations between adults were legalized in 1944, the medical classification of homosexuality as a mental disorder continued until 1979.
+While sexual same-sex relations between adults were legalized in 1944, the Swedish medical classification of homosexuality as a mental disorder continued until 1979.

 The theatrical community and the film industry of the 1920s accepted gay actors with little reservation, always provided they remain discreet about their sexual orientation and there was no public suggestion of impropriety.
 Asther was closeted, and proposed marriage to Greta Garbo to hide his true sexual orientation.
 Asther and Garbo had known each other in Sweden, and finding themselves relatively new to a foreign land, they spent a great deal of time together.
 They often visited a friend's ranch outside Hollywood where they could relax, ride horses, go climbing, or swim at Lake Arrowhead.
 "Sailor" was a favored term for Garbo's male, gay, and bisexual friends.
 In 1929, during filming with Asther on location at Santa Catalina Island for The Single Standard, she was overheard berating him for grabbing her so roughly: "I'm not one of your sailors."

 Rumors swirled in the early 1930s that Asther had relationships with fellow Swedes, director Mauritz Stiller and the writer Hjalmar Bergman, among other male colleagues.
 Asther mentions some of this in his memoirs.
 He had a long-term relationship with actor/stuntman and World War II Navy sailor Ken DuMain.
 According to DuMain, he met Asther on Hollywood Boulevard in the early 1940s, and they enjoyed a long-term relationship.

 In August 1930, Asther entered a lavender marriage with Vivian Duncan, one of his Topsy and Eva co-stars.
 They had one child, Evelyn Asther Duncan, dubbed by the media as "The International Baby" due to her Swedish father, American mother, and Bavarian birth.
 This made Evelyn’s nationality debatable, so Asther offered to apply for American citizenship if it would help the process of getting her into the United States.
 Asther and Duncan's marriage proved stormy from the start, and became tabloid fodder; they divorced in 1932.